HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 Note that for this use case the health plan could provide non-authenticated or open access to the formulary.
 Non-authenticated access should not maintain any records that could associate an individual with the medications or plans queried.

+Also note that the same InsurancePlan may be present in multiple directories and if they have the same identifier they are assumed to be the same plan.

 <img src="Slide2.jpg" alt="Authenticated Access Workflow" style="width: 100%; float: none; align: middle;"/>